Adoption Questions

 Lifetime Adoption has developed our program to work with families across the nation.
 All of the paperwork Lifetime requires can be completed by mail, fax, or email.
 The majority of our families live in a different state than the birth mother’s state, and many birth parents prefer a family who does not live in their state.
 They may not want contact or may only want limited contact after placement.
 Some birth parents are interested in a family with similar interests and have not found that in their state.

-About the Babies Children and Birth Parents
+Adoption Questions About Babies, Children, and Birth Parents

 What about the baby’s health?